-PLACEMENT IN THE CURRICULUM AND PREREQUISITES: Completion of Core Clerkships.
-M4 status: Preference given to students in the Surgical Pathway.
-(M4's on other Pathways as space permits), UIC Students Only.
+PLACEMENT IN THE CURRICULUM AND PREREQUISITES: Completion of Core Clerkships, M4 status.
+UIC Students Only.
+Preference given to students in the Surgical Pathway.
+M4's in other Pathways as space permits.

 PURPOSE: A course specifically designed as the radiology requirement for students in the Surgical Pathway with an interest in pursuing a career in Surgery.